Naka, Ibaraki: Demographics

 Per Japanese census data, the population of Naka peaked around the year 2000 and has declined slightly since.

 History

 On March 31, 1955 the town of Sugaya and villages of Godai, Nakata, Kanzaki, Toda, Yoshino and Kizaki were merged to become the town of Naka (within Naka District).
 The town was the 4th largest population within the prefecture, following the town of Kamisu (from Kashima District), the town of Sōwa (from Sashima District), and the town of Ami (from Inashiki District).

 On January 21, 2005 Naka absorbed the town of Urizura (from Naka District) to become the city of Naka.
-Naka annexed the town of Urizura on January 21, 2005.

 Government

 Naka has a mayor-council form of government with a directly elected mayor and a unicameral city council of 18 members.
 Naka contributes one member to the Ibaraki Prefectural Assembly.
 In terms of national politics, the city is part of Ibaraki 4th district of the lower house of the Diet of Japan.